JosephP312/SimpleWeatherApp/README.md

 - **Real-Time Weather:** Automatically detects the user's GPS location and loads current conditions on launch.
 - **5-Day Forecast:** Displays a horizontal scrollable forecast strip with daily highs and lows.
-- **Outfit Recommender:** Suggests what to wear based on the current temperature and weather conditions.
 - **My Cities:** Save, manage, and organize multiple city locations with swipe-to-delete and long-press to set default.
 - **Severe Weather Alerts:** Push notifications delivered via Firebase Cloud Messaging for dangerous conditions.
 - **Offline-First Design:** Caches the last fetched weather data locally using Room so the app works without internet.